TSTanabe/HAMSTER/README.md

 HAMSTER is a modular command-line pipeline for the high-throughput identification and analysis of homologous genes, gene clusters, and collinear syntenic blocks across multiple genome datasets.
 It provides automated, reproducible workflows for genome mining, synteny block detection, and protein sequence clustering with advanced visualization and reporting.

-## Features

-- Automated detection of homologs and synteny blocks across large numbers of genomes
-- Flexible protein clustering using MCL, PAM, and CSB approaches
-- Stepwise, checkpointed workflow—resume or start at any stage
-- Supports both simple and highly configurable command-line operation
-- Produces rich outputs: gene clusters, alignments, statistical reports, and PDF plots
-- Modular structure for extension and integration

 ## Quick Start

 **Typical usage for a new project:**